breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 In 2017, I witnessed the birth of differentiable programming, which I stole from Chris Olah and turned into a [master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
 Had a lot of trouble convincing people that programs could be made differentiable, but look at the proceedings of any machine learning conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
 Don't thank me, thank Chris and the Theano guys.

 In 2018, I correctly predicted Microsoft would acquire GitHub to mine code.
 Why MS and not Google?
 I'll bet they tried, but Google's leadership had fantasies of AGI and besides JetBrains, MS were the only ones who gave a damn about developers.
 Now ML4SE is a thriving [research area](https://ml4se.github.io/) and showing up in [real](https://github.com/JetBrains-Research/DeepBugsPlugin) [products](https://devblogs.microsoft.com/visualstudio/ai-assisted-intellisense-for-your-teams-codebase/), much to the chagrin of those who believed ML was a fad.
 I suspect their hype filter blinded them to the value those tools provide.
-Lesson learned: focus on tools, not hype.

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: MS will acquire GH within five years.
 If the <a href="https://twitter.com/hashtag/ML4Code?src=hash&amp;ref_src=twsrc%5Etfw">#ML4Code</a> stuff delivers for MS, acquisition is highly likely.
 Although it would have been cheaper a few years ago. <a href="https://t.co/5ZMtiRtifD">https://t.co/5ZMtiRtifD</a> <a href="https://t.co/TaxkArm5ps">https://t.co/TaxkArm5ps</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/993553301927936001?ref_src=twsrc%5Etfw">May 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>